 Historically, for example, the need for asylum or refugee status has been recognized in situations where a foreign government has:

-Even if a foreign government stands by while someone else commits acts of persecution -- for example, if the authorities are unwilling or unable to exercise control while members of a vigilante squad gang up on gays and lesbians or while members of a guerilla group threaten or kidnap people who won't voluntarily join them -- this too can qualify as persecution, which would support asylum or refugee status.
+Even if a foreign government stands by while someone else commits acts of persecution (for example, if the authorities are unwilling or unable to exercise control while members of a vigilante squad gang up on gays and lesbians or while members of a guerilla group threaten or kidnap people who won't voluntarily join them), this too can qualify as persecution, which would support a claim for asylum or refugee status.

 There is one type of persecution that is actually listed in the law: Being forced to undergo (or the fear of being forced to undergo) a program of "coercive population control."
 (See I.N.A. § 101(a)(42)(B).)
 This is aimed at victims of the kind of forced abortion and sterilization that takes place in mainland China.

-Just remember that the persecution must be connected to one of five grounds -- race, religion, nationality, membership in a social group, or political opinion -- discussed in more detail below.
+Again, remember that the persecution must be connected to one of five grounds—race, religion, nationality, membership in a social group, or political opinion—discussed in more detail below.
 For example, violence directed against gays and lesbians is recognized as persecution connected to membership in a social group.
-But violence against an individual who happens to have angered a local criminal does not have the necessary connection to one of the five grounds, so a victim of that kind of persecution wouldn't be eligible for asylum or refugee status from the U.S. government.
+But violence against an individual who happens to have angered a local criminal does not have the necessary connection to one of the five grounds, so the victim wouldn't be eligible for asylum or refugee status from the U.S. government.

-In recent years, the U.S. government has recognized persecution based on gender (usually based on the "particular social group" category).
-This has allowed some women to gain asylum based on having undergone (or fearing they'll be forced to undergo) cultural practices such as female genital cutting, forced marriage, or domestic violence.
+In recent years, the U.S. government recognized persecution based on gender (usually based on the "particular social group" category).
+This allowed some women to gain asylum based on having undergone (or fearing they'll be forced to undergo) cultural practices such as female genital cutting, forced marriage, or domestic violence.
 However, under the Trump Administration, this recognition was significantly rolled back.

-As mentioned above, the U.S. government won't grant asylum or refugee status to a person who has not suffered or does not fear persecution that's based on one of five grounds.
-The first three grounds -- race, religion, and nationality -- are fairly self explanatory.
-Let's look at the remaining two grounds -- political opinion and membership in a particular social group -- since they aren't as clear.
+As mentioned above, the U.S. government grants asylum or refugee status to a person who has suffered or fears persecution that's based on one of only five grounds.
+The first three grounds—race, religion, and nationality—are fairly self-explanatory.
+Let's look at the remaining two—political opinion and membership in a particular social group.

 Political opinion.
-Persecution of this kind means that you hold opinions that the authorities don't tolerate, most likely opinions that are critical of the government's policies or methods.
-Of course, you would need to show that the authorities know about your opinions -- otherwise, they'd have no reason to persecute you.
-It will help if you have, for example, spoken in public, written about your criticisms, or taken part in anti-government protests.
-For example, people have proven persecution for political opinion based on having taken part in student demonstrations, been active in labor unions, advocated independence for a particular ethnic group, or joined an opposition political party.
+Persecution of this kind means you hold opinions that the authorities don't tolerate, most likely critical of the government's policies or methods.
+Of course, you would need to show that the authorities know about your opinions—otherwise, they'd have no reason to come after you.
+It will help if you have, for example, spoken in public, written publicly about your criticisms, or taken part in antigovernment protests.
+People have proven persecution for political opinion based on having taken part in student demonstrations, been active in labor unions, advocated independence for a particular ethnic group, or joined an opposition political party.

 You can also qualify for asylum or refugee status based on political opinion if the authorities mistakenly assume that you hold certain opinions, perhaps based on some other personal characteristic like your religion or family group.
 (This is called "imputed political opinion.")

 Membership in a particular social group.
-This category is the most difficult of the five to define, and is the subject of many legal arguments.
-A social group is sometimes said to mean an identifiable group of people whose government views it as a threat.
-Or it is described as a group sharing a common characteristic that is so fundamental to their individual identities that the members cannot -- or should not be expected to—change it, the group has distinct boundaries for membership, and the group is recognized within society as a distinct entity.
+This category is the most difficult of the five to define and is the subject of many legal arguments.
+A social group is described as a group sharing a common characteristic that is so fundamental to their individual identities that the members cannot—or should not be expected to—change it, the group has distinct boundaries for membership, and the group is recognized within society as a distinct entity.

-Examples of particular social groups whose members have been accepted as asylees or refugees by the U.S. government include tribes or ethnic groups, social classes (such as educated elite), family members of dissidents, occupational groups, homosexuals, members or former members of the police or military (who may be targeted for assassination), and, in some cases, women.
+Examples of particular social groups whose members have been accepted as asylees or refugees by the U.S. government include tribes or ethnic groups, social classes (such as educated elite), family members of dissidents, occupational groups, homosexuals, and members or former members of the police or military (who may be targeted for assassination).